|Puerto Morelos Services -

 loved ones...or just rub it in that you are in paradise and they are not!
 There

-is one internet cafe in town, beside the OXXO on the square and there is also free WiFi in the
+is one internet cafe in town, beside the OXXO on the square and there is also free WiFi with purchase at several restaurants.

 Mail - The Mexican postal system